 When taking the time, effort, and spending money to make a pizza from scratch, it should taste better than if you picked up the phone and dialed Pizza Hut.

 The Problem with Your Oven

-Your oven at home lacks the heat needed to get the dough to bubble up, just right, as its cooking; this process is known as the oven-spring.
-During the oven-spring, air and vapor fill the dough quickly to expand it, as a result the dough becomes fluffy and full of holes or creators.
+Your oven at home lacks the heat needed to get the dough to bubble up just right.
+This process is known as the oven-spring.
+During the oven-spring, air and vapor fill the dough quickly to get it to expand; as a result, the dough becomes fluffy and full of holes and creators.